Do SN 1987A data yield the three neutrino masses?: Fitting 30 data points to 3 lines

 Based on Eq.
-5 the three masses corresponding to the slopes of the three straight lines in Fig. 1 are $m_1=22.4 eV/c^2$ and $m_2=2.70 eV/c^2$ for the positive sloped lines and $m_3^2=-200,000eV^2/c^4$ for the $m^2<0$ line.
-The author first discovered this three line fit in 2013, when he interpreted the result in terms of a 3 + 3 model (three pairs of active-sterile neutrinos -- see Fig.3.)
-The big difference from the author's previously published values of this fit~\citep{Ehrlich2013,Ehrlich2019} is in the value of $m_2$ because of the past omission of horizontal error bars.
-Those error bars are crucial for fitting the nearly vertical $m_2$ line and much less so for the $m_1$ line.
-We are not unaware of the interesting numerical coincidence of the value of $m_2=2.70 eV/c^2$ and the $2.70 eV/c^2$ sterile neutrino mass reported by the Neutrino-4 collaboration (both equal to within $1\%$), as well as its non-observation by KATRIN,~\citep{Serebrov2024,KATRIN2025} a matter discussed at length in section~\ref{Dog}.
+5 the three masses corresponding to the slopes of the three straight lines in Fig. 2 are $m_1=2.0 eV/c^2$ and $m_2=22.4 eV/c^2$ for the positive sloped lines and $m_3^2=-680,000eV^2/c^4$ for the $m^2<0$ line.
+The author first discovered this three line fit to the SN 1987A data in 2013, when he interpreted the result (with significantly different numerical values for $m_1$ and $m_3$) in terms of a 3 + 3 model, i.e., three pairs of nearly degenerate active-sterile neutrinos -- see Fig.4.)~\citep{Ehrlich2013,Ehrlich2019} Of course, the usual model with three sterile neutrinos is based on the seesaw mechnism, where the sterile neutrinos are much heavier than the active ones, but here their masses are nearly the same, which is not disallowed by any basic physics principles.

+Given such large masses as the SN 1987A data suggests, this model needs active-sterile mixing and not active-active in order to create the $\Delta m^2$ observed in atmospheric and solar neutrino oscillations.
+Having three sterile neutrinos as shown in Fig. 4 is attractive for various reasons.
+First, having three of them would restore the symmetry between quarks and leptons, since then every left quark and lepton has a right counterpart.
+In addition, to comply with theories of leptogenesis and dark matter, there must be at least 3 flavors of sterile neutrinos (if they exist).~\citep{Masahiro2016} Finally, giving further theoretical support to having three sterile neutrinos, Goncalves and colleages have shown that three sterile neutrinos are needed in conformal Majoran models to cancel anomalies seen in various oscillation experiements.~\citep{Goncalves2026}

+The main differences from the author's previously published work on the good fit to the SN 1987A data is a change in the value of $m_2$ because of the past omission of horizontal error bars.
+There was also regretably a drastically incorrect value reported for $m_3^2.$ We are not unaware of the interesting approximate numerical coincidence of the value of $m_2=2.0 eV/c^2$ and the $2.7 eV/c^2$ sterile neutrino mass reported by the Neutrino-4 collaboration, as well as its {\emph {non}}-observation by KATRIN,~\citep{Serebrov2024,KATRIN2025} a matter discussed at length in section~\ref{Dog}.